-ROW 1: SC (Single Crochet-US terms) in the second chain from the hook and in each stitch across.
+SC in the second chain from the hook and in each stitch across.

-ROW 2: SC into the first space.
+SC into the first space.
 Berry Stitch in the next, do not close with an extra chain, work SC into the next space.
 Keep alternating across the row.
 Your last stitch should be a SC.
-Chain 1 and turn.
+CH 1 and turn.